Listed on this page is an overview of all GED® prep classes and testing sites in the Tyler area.

 The GED examination requires you to have a score of at least 145 on each section, so an overall minimum score of 580 points.
 You can get all information regarding the GED program at the GED organization’s website GED.com.
 Registration and scheduling your tests is now a matter of clicking a few buttons and is done at the online portal MyGED.

-On this GED Passing Score page, you can read all about the GED passing score that was reduced to 145 in 2016.
+On this GED Passing Score page, you can read all about the GED passing score that was reduced to 145 a mere two years after it was introduced.
 See also this page that links to all GED prep schools and test facilities in America.
 The Texas HSE diploma is all across America accepted as equivalent to a high school diploma by government agencies, employers, and schools of higher education

 More testing options

 Texas also welcomed two alternative options its HSE (high school equivalency) testing program, the TASC and the HiSET assessments.
 These options are still available both on paper and on a computer, whereas the GED is only offered on a computer.
-These two alternative options have their own scoring methods.
+The TASC and HiSET exams have their own scoring methods.

 Is the HSE exam available online?

 Despite all the revolutionary technical developments of recent times is the GED exam still NOT offered online.
-You need to come to a state-approved testing site and take the GED, ASC, or HiSET test there.
+You need to come to a state-approved testing site and take the GED, TASC, or HiSET test there.
 Websites that claim something different are led by con artists who just want to get your money and the documents they provide are of no worth at all.
 Online preparation is no problem, so check out this website’s free GED video program and practice tests if you want to get all set fast.
 If you wish, you can take each GED subtest separately at the time you feel comfortable to do so but you must complete the entire battery within two years.
-This only applies to the GED!
+The TASC and HiSET subtests may, if you wish, also be taken individually.

 *) Literacy Council of Tyler